-- The Dean's office will provide an 'Unqualified Applicants' template (spreadsheet) to the search committee. - Within 2 weeks after application deadline, the search committee submits the completed spreadsheet listing the unqualified applicants to recruit.stats@science.ubc.ca
+- The Dean's Office will provide an 'Unqualified Applicants' template spreadsheet to the department. - Within 2 weeks after application deadline, the department submits the completed spreadsheet listing the unqualified applicants to recruit.stats@science.ubc.ca

-Once the Dean's office receives the list of unqualified applicants, the EE Act-related demographic (or 'diversity') summary of the Qualified Applicant pool will be provided to the search committee.
+Once the Dean's Office receives the list of unqualified applicants, the EE Act-related demographic (or 'diversity') summary of the Qualified Applicant pool will be provided to the search committee.